System Design Space

 Root-cause isolation

-Separate primary cause from secondary effects so mitigation does not hide systemic failure.
+Separate the primary cause from secondary effects so temporary measures do not hide a systemic problem.

-Explain clearly what changes after the incident and how success will be measured.
+Explain clearly what changes after the incident and which signals will show that the system improved.

 Source